 Some of the bitterest moments of Athens’ modern history join its happiest, in a unique exhibition that is a tribute to two different eras and two different worlds united by the same city, Athens, but the common demand of its inhabitants for democracy and freedom, the collective dream for a better life.

-Left to right: Andreas Papandreou and Konstantinos Karamanlis vote on the Parliamentary elections were held in Greece on 17 November 1974, the first after the end of the military junta of 1967–1974
+Left to right: Andreas Papandreou and Konstantinos Karamanlis vote on the Parliamentary elections that were held in Greece on 17 November 1974, the first after the end of the military junta of 1967–1974

 The exhibition, which ends on October 28 and has free entry, is surrounded by talks, discussions, screenings, special guided tours by the exhibition’s curators, educational programs, exhibitions, theatre, music, dance, theatrical and historical tours, activities for children and schools as well as an insert of contemporary dance and dance performances.
-See here the detailed program of events.
+See here for the detailed program of events.

 National Gallery of Greece: “Democracy”